axibase/atsd-use-cases/research/cloud-oktas/README.md

 A simple method to detect clouds is used.
 Since clouds are cooler than the surface of the earth, clouds are rendered white on the satellite images, and the surface of the earth is black.
 Therefore, the brightness of the pixels in the images reflects cloudiness.
 Hence, calculate cloud cover for a given meteorological station as the average pixel brightness over a `3 x 3` square of pixels, centered over the station.

-Since one pixel on the image, depending on the location, covers an area from `5.5 x 3.9` to `5.5 x 5.6` square kilometers, it turns out that for the determination of cloudiness an area of about 230 square kilometers was analyzed.
+Since one pixel on the image, depending on the location, covers an area from `5.5 x 3.9` to `5.5 x 5.6` square kilometers; the determination of cloudiness of an area sized about 230 square kilometers is analyzed.

 Here is the key line from the R script used to calculate the `cloudiness_himawari_b13` metric from the satellite images: